 - Microsoft recommends you plan for and commence creating new communication sites as and when needed.

 - Modern pages provide a fast, simpler way to build mobile-ready pages using modern web parts.

-Mobile responsive: Modern pages along with other modern features are designed to be mobile-friendly and look beautiful across mobile devices.
+Mobile responsive: Modern pages along with other modern features are designed to be mobile-friendly across mobile devices.